The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Preliminaries

-where $m$ denotes the number of edge devices that have transmitted the learning model's local gradients to the central server at iteration $k$, and $\xi_k^{(i)}$ is the mini-batch from edge device $i$.
-Furthermore, when the periodic averaging method is used to introduce the local updating into edge devices (i.e., local agents), (4) can be expressed as
+where $m$ denotes the maximal number of agents that transmit the local gradients to the central server at iteration $k$, and $\xi_k^{(i)}$ is the mini-batch from agent $i$.
+Furthermore, when the periodic averaging method is applied to aggregate local updates from agents, \eqref{eq:multi-agent-fl-parallel} can be updated as